DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 Method | Description
 ------ | -----
 `parent()` | Finds all parents of all nodes in the matching set (first element in the set will be the closest parent).
-`parent(index)` | Finds all parents of all nodes in the matching set and filters them by `index` (0 is closest).
+`parent(index)` | Finds all parents of all nodes in the matching set and filters them by `index` (0 is the closest).
 If `index` is negative, the index is counted from the end of the matching set.
 `parent(cssSelector)` | Finds all parents of all nodes in the matching set and filters them by `cssSelector`.
 `parent(filterFn, dependencies)` | Finds all parents of all nodes in the matching set and filters them by the `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects used in the `filterFn` function internally.